The Challenge

 $5,000

-The Numbers
+The Strategy

-Here's what happened after we delivered the content:
+Here's what happened after we delivered the content.

 Breakdown by Quality Tier